linuxdevel/openvpn/README.md

 just before the exit 0 at the bottom.
 The script will then run when the RPI is starting up and it will create necessary network devices for bridging the VPN connection.

+Edit the client.ovpn file that was created by the openvpn-install.sh script.
+Change the line that starts with: dev tun to dev tap

+Import the client.ovpn file in the client and play around with your new vpn